BJP targeting Punjab farmers for stubble burning because of earlier protests: Delhi minister Gopal Rai | Headlines

 BJP targeting Punjab farmers for stubble burning because of earlier protests: Delhi minister Gopal Rai

-Delhi Environment Minister Gopal Rai accused the BJP on Wednesday of targeting farmers in Punjab for stubble burning because of their earlier protests against three contentious farm laws of the Centre, which have since been repealed.Farmers are forced to burn stubble in Punjab because the BJP-led Centre did not support the state governments plan to provide a cash incentive to them for not burning the crop residue, the Aam Aadmi Party AAP leader said.Everybody is asking the same question -- why has stubble burning not reduced despite AAP being in power in Delhi and Punjab
+Delhi Environment Minister Gopal Rai accused the BJP on Wednesday of targeting farmers in Punjab for stubble burning because of their earlier protests against three contentious farm laws of the Centre, which have since been repealed.Chief Minister Arvind Kejriwal said there should be no politics on the issue of farm fires and no FIRs against farmers for setting fire to crop residue.Dont do politics on the issue of pollution.

 - Country: